Maung Saungkha

 Maung Saungkha, alternatively romanized as Maung Saung Kha, is a Burmese poet, human rights activist and chief commander of the Bamar People's Liberation Army.

+Early life and education

+From 2010 to 2012, Saungkha studied chemical engineering in university.

 Career

+Poetry

+At university, Saungkha founded a club called the Poetry Lovers’ Association.
+The club soon attracted the attention of military surveillance, and the members were refused the right to wear the club's symbol on their graduation caps.

+In 2016, he was sentenced to six months in prison for publishing "a poem about having a tattoo of [President Thein Sein] on his penis."

+Human rights activism

 In 2012, Maung Saungkha joined the National League for Democracy as a youth working group representative.

-In 2016 he was sentenced to six months in prison for publishing "a poem about having a tattoo of a president on his penis."